Department of Marketing

 MKTG 341 PRINCIPLES OF MARKETING (3)

 Design, distribution, pricing and promotion of goods, services, places, people and causes of both national and international markets.
 Included is an introduction to strategic and tactical applications of marketing.
 Not open to students who have completed MKTG T41.
-Prerequisites: ECON 201; sophomore standing; majors and eligible pre-major, BUAD or MKTG minor.
+Prerequisites: ECON 201; sophomore standing (subject to availability); majors and eligible pre-major, BUAD, MKTG or MUID minor.

 MKTG 345 MANAGING INTEGRATED MARKETING COMMUNICATIONS (3)

 Focuses on planning and managing the integrated marketing communications (IMC) program of an organization.
 Topics include advertising, direct marketing, consumer and trade promotions, and public relations.
 Emphasis will be placed on strategic planning to effectively use promotional tools to meet marketing goals.
 Various regulatory, social, and economic factors that affect an organization's IMC program will be examined.
-Prerequisites: junior /senior standing; major in ACCT, BUAD, EBUS, ECON, XEBBA or minor in MKTG; and MKTG 341.
+Prerequisites: MKTG 451 or MKTG 431; major in BUAD or minor in MKTG; Junior/Senior standing.

 MKTG 347 SERVICES MARKETING (3)

 Examines the marketing of services.
 The uniqueness of services marketing will be analyzed along with the similarities to product marketing.
 Selected topics among the following services will be examined: health care, museums, government services, travel, transportation, food, education, banking, and legal services.
 The service aspects of product marketing will also be analyzed.
-Prerequisite: major in ACCT, BUAD, EBUS, ECON, XEBBA or minor in MKTG.
-Junior/Senior standing; and MKTG 341.
+Prerequisites: MKTG 451 or MKTG 431; Major in BUAD or minor in MKTG; Junior/Senior standing.

 MKTG 349 PRODUCT MANAGEMENT (3)